yarisvt/tyk-docs/tyk-docs/static/include/create-api-key-include.md

 ![API ID location][7]

-Once you have these values, you can use them to access the dashboard API, the below `curl` command will generate a token for one of your APIs:
+Once you have these values, you can use them to access the Dashboard API, the below `curl` command will generate a key for one of your APIs:

 Note:
   1. Replace the `authorization` header value with your Tyk Dashboard API Access Credentials